Battle of Poplar Grove

-The Battle of Poplar Grove was an incident on 7 March 1900 during the Second Boer War in South Africa.
+The Battle of Poplar Grove (Afrikaans: Slag van Modderrivierpoort) was an incident on 7 March 1900 during the Second Boer War in South Africa.
 It followed on from the Relief of Kimberley as the British Army moved to take the Boer capital of Bloemfontein.
 The Boers were demoralised following the surrender of Piet Cronjé at the Battle of Paardeberg.
 General Sir John French's cavalry attacked the Boer force from the rear while mounted infantry and horse artillery attacked from the right flank.
 The Boers abandoned their positions in panic before the cavalry.
 The commander-in-chief of the Free State forces, Christiaan de Wet, in his book called the chapter on the subject "Wild Flight from Poplar Grove".
+This battle was followed by the Battle of Driefontein (Afrikaans: Slag van Driefontein, also called Battle of Abrahamskraal (Slag van Abrahamskraal)) on March 10, 1900.

 Background

 The Relief of Kimberley took place on 15 February 1900.
 After the Battle of Paardeberg on the Modder River, the Boer commander, General Cronje, surrendered on 27 February.
 Christiaan de Wet was appointed as commander-in-chief of the Orange Free State.
 He gathered his commandos at Poplar Grove, about ten miles upstream of Paardeberg and on the way to Bloemfontein, the capital of the Orange Free State.
 De Wet hastily assembled his burghers in sangars which straddled the Modder River along a line of hillocks, about ten miles wide.
 On 7 March President Kruger of the Zuid-Afrikaansche Republiek arrived at Poplar Grove to visit his remaining burghers.
 No sooner had he arrived than it was reported that Lord Roberts had commenced his advance on Bloemfontein.
 Kruger was bundled back into his cart and sent on his way.